backstage/backstage/docs/features/search/architecture.md

 - It should be easy to customize the search UI
 - It should be easy to add search functionality to any Backstage plugin or deployment

+Architecture non-goals:

+- At this time, we do not intend to directly support event-driven or incremental index management.
+Instead, we'll be focused on scheduled, bulk index management.